 On 02/18/2020 LAW OFFICES OF DILIP VITHLANI, A PC filed a Contract - Other Contract lawsuit against PRIORITYWORKFORCE INC. This case was filed in Los Angeles County Superior Courts, Spring Street Courthouse located in Los Angeles, California.
 The Judge overseeing this case is SERENA R. MURILLO.
-The case status is Pending - Other Pending.
+The case status is Disposed - Judgment Entered.

 SERENA R. MURILLO

 12/29/2020: Opposition (name extension) - Opposition to Motion for Summary Judgment/Adjudication

 12/29/2020: Objection (name extension) - Objection Evidentiary Objections to Declaration of DeLozier

 1/8/2021: Response (name extension) - Response DEFENDANTS RESPONSE TO PLAINTIFFS SEPARATE STATEMENT OF DISPUTED AND UNDISPUTED FACTS IN SUPPORT OF ITS REPLY TO MOTION FOR SUMMARY JUDGMENT, OR IN THE ALTERNATI

 1/8/2021: Reply (name extension) - Reply REPLY